 The National Careers Service offers a free Skills Health Check.
 Working through it can help you decide what kind of jobs might be right for you.
 You’ll be able to download your report once you’ve completed at least one assessment.

-Local Authority Adult Education Provision
+Funded Local Authority Adult Education Provision

-The BESS adult learning programme can help you:
+BESA can help you:

 • get back into learning